best-practice-and-impact/Quarto-QA-example/README.md

 ## Usage

-After cloning the repo and downloading all the dependencies, the pipeline should run unmodified by executing the main script.
+After cloning the repo and downloading all the dependencies, the pipeline should run unmodified by executing the main script, which should be done by navigating to the main project directory in your terminal and then entering `python -m src.main.py`.
+This means `main.py` will be treated as a package not a script.
+NOTE: The project uses relative imports, and will therefore break if not run using this command.
+A detailed explanation of this can be found in the top answer to [this StackOverflow question](https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time).

  If desired, you may alter parameters from within the config file, where you have control over the model's initial values for the intercept and gradient, labelled $\theta_0$ and $\theta_1$ according to $y=\theta_0 + \theta_1 x$.
 The convergence threshold determines when the model will stop training.
 At every iteration of the training loop the value of the loss function is subtracted from its previous value, and training stops when this difference reaches the convergence threshold.

 The learning rate determines the size of the steps taken by the model when updating $\theta_0$ and $\theta_1$.
 Higher values will train faster but may reach a less precise final model.

-Finally the config file allows you to select which data to run the model on.
-If you wish to add your own dataset, you will have to put a csv file into the data folder, and alter the code to select the specific rows/columns of the dataframe that you want to model.

-Quarto currently has no easy way to specify output directories, and as a result you will find the output file (called report.html) in the src folder.
+The config has a currently unused setting for selecting a dataset from the /data/ folder.
+Currently the pipeline uses a linear dataset generated in the main script by scikit-learn.
+This will be updated soon.

-Unit tests may be run by navigating to the project's test directory in the terminal and executing the command `pytest`.
+Unit tests may be run by navigating to the project's test directory in the terminal and executing the command `pytest` from the terminal.

 ## Useful links